pietg/single_index/README.md

 monotone single index model" by Fadoua Balabdaoui, Piet Groeneboom and Kim Hendrickx, https://arxiv.org/abs/1712.05593

-Then R scripts simulation_table1.R (for Table 1 in the paper) and simulation_table2.R (for Table 2 in the paper) in the directory ``Comparisons'' compare the simple score estimator (SSE), the efficient score estimator (ESE) and the least squares estimator (LSE) with the algorithm of the R package EDR and the penalized least squares estimator (PLSE)
+The R scripts simulation_table1.R (for Table 1 in the paper) and simulation_table2.R (for Table 2 in the paper) in the directory ``Comparisons'' compare the simple score estimator (SSE), the efficient score estimator (ESE) and the least squares estimator (LSE) with the algorithm of the R package EDR and the penalized least squares estimator (PLSE)